pyOpenSci/python-package-guide/tutorials/intro.md

 file structure.
 Within the package directory structure, there are modules which are files that end in `.py` (the same extension you'd see in a Python script).
-These modules allow you to group and structure yourPython code.
+These modules allow you to group and structure your Python code.
 Each module contains functions and classes, that you can think about as the tools in your toolbox.

 :::{figure-md} python-toolbox